jjvanzon/JJs-Reference-Architecture/api.md

 ### JJ.Framework

-`JJ.Framework` are extensions to `.NET`.
-They are compact and reusable.
+`JJ.Framework` are nuts, bolts and screws for software development.
+There were things missing in `.NET`, so we programmed it ourselves.
+These extensions to `.NET` are compact and reusable.
 They can be found on [NuGet](https://www.nuget.org/profiles/jjvanzon).
 The lesser-tested ones on [JJs-Pre-Release-Package-Feed](https://dev.azure.com/jjvanzon/JJs-Software/_artifacts/feed/JJs-Pre-Release-Package-Feed).
-You can read more information of it on the [GitHub](https://github.com/jjvanzon/JJ.Framework) repository.
+You can read more information of it in the [GitHub](https://github.com/jjvanzon/JJ.Framework) repository.

 They were made in the spirit of in-house developing small extensions and hiding platform-specific details behind generalize interfaces.
 They are sort part of the software architecture described here.

 ### Configuration

+`.NET` code can use `config` files for confuration, often named `App.config` or `Web.config`.

-For configuration we might use the [`JJ.Framework.Configuration`](https://www.nuget.org/packages/JJ.Framework.Configuration) API, which is quite a bit easier than using .NET's `System.Configuration` directly.
+To access these `configs`we might use the [`JJ.Framework.Configuration`](https://www.nuget.org/packages/JJ.Framework.Configuration) `API`, which is quite a bit easier than using `.NET`'s `System.Configuration` directly.

-You might read from its `README` how it works.
+You might read from its [`README`](https://www.nuget.org/packages/JJ.Framework.Configuration) how it works.

 It does not seem to support reading out the `connectionStrings` section yet.
 So here is an idea how that might work. would it ever be programmed.